baiango/C-GUI/coding_style.md

 ;	let _ = canvas.copy(&grass, WHOLE, strh)
 ;}
 ```
-### Place the semicolons at the scope to give a hint about the indentions.
+### Place the semicolons at the scope to give a hint about the current indentions.
 ### If the line statement is important, limit the line length below 75 characters.
 ### Recommend to read it with 2 indentations.
 But up to 8 are supported.
 ```